-Officials Say Illegal Pesticide Caused Deaths of 13 Bald Eagles In Maryland
+Officials Say Illegal Pesticide Caused Deaths Of 13 Bald Eagles In Maryland

 Robert Edgell has grown accustomed to seeing bald eagles soar over the family farm in Federalsburg, Md., so, when he discovered the carcasses of more than a dozen dead raptors on the property two years ago, he "was dumbfounded," he told The Washington Post.